How to make tempeh

 is very easy.
 Here we explain how to make tempeh from 100% soy.
 This is the traditional tempeh as it is consumed in the country of origin: Indonesia.
+But soy tempeh is also the most popular tempeh in other countries.
 To make 1kg tempeh you need the following ingredients:

 - 600 g whole dry soybeans

 - 5 tablespoons vinegar

 - 1 teaspoon (about 3 to 5 grams) tempeh starter

 The easiest way is to crack the soybeans with a loosely set grain mill.
 Ideally each soybean is cracked in half.
 On the left you can see a picture of a Family Grain Mill.
 This grain mill can be bought on the internet for less than $150.
 With the Family Grain Mill you can split the 600 g soybeans in a few minutes.
 Daniel informed us that the Porkert Universal Grain Mill can also split the soybeans.
 It is a Czech made grain mill that is all hot dipped steel, easy to take apart and lasts a long time.
 Another grain mill that seems to do the job is the Country Living Grain Mill.

 When buying a grain mill consider that you can also use the dehulled soybeans to make soymilk.
 If you don't have a grain mill or dehulled soybeans continue with using whole soybeans, you will have to remove the hulls later by hand.
 If you are lucky, you can find a store that sells dehulled soybeans.
 Industrial tempeh producers normally buy dehulled soybeans.
 Maybe they will sell you some soybeans!